usman-aziz/batch_watermark/README.md

-# batch_watermark
+# Add watermark to a batch of documents
-Apply watermark to a batch of documents in one go.
+Apply watermark to a batch of documents in one go using [GroupDocs.Watermark](https://products.groupdocs.com/watermark).